 How to contact PALS

 We are available Monday to Friday, 9am to 5pm.
-If you need to contact us outside of these hours you can leave a confidential message on our answer machine and a member of the team will contact you as soon as possible.
+If you need to contact us outside of these hours you can leave a confidential message on our answer machine, or alternatively email us and a member of the team will contact you as soon as possible.

 - Are you looking for clarity about something related to your care or that of another person?